GSA/idmanagement.gov/_partners/fibf.md

 ICAM subject matter expertise, as well as coordination support.
 Working in tandem as the ICAMSC-chartered FIBF Working Group, the group fosters cross-agency agreement, as well as alignment with other FIBF functional areas.
-To join the team, please send a request to vanessa.arias@gsa.gov.
+To join the team, please send a request to icam@gsa.gov.

 ## How Agencies can use the FIBF for ICAM